padiketeku/EarthObservation101-Practicals/Activity-10-Classification of Surface Types.md

      Visualise the image as a false colour by combining band 12 (SWIR), band 8 (NIR) and band 4 (Red) to accentuate burnt-land and bare-land.
 Sample surface types by creating point feature collection for each class.

-     After the edits, the **Geometry Imports** and base map you should be similar to the one in the figure below.
+     After the edits, the **Geometry Imports** and base map should be similar to the one in the figure below.

      ![image](https://github.com/user-attachments/assets/62d3f3a4-d0d1-4731-ae93-308f91bea2c6)